Trimont Real Estate Advisors - Special Servicer

 Recent Commentary

 Special servicers provide regular updates on troubled loans through SEC filings, offering valuable insights into workout strategies and asset performance.
-Below are recent comments from Trimont Real Estate Advisors, highlighting their approach to managing distressed CMBS assets.Due to drop in occupancy cash flow has declined and is not significant to cover debt service and operating expenses.
-The Borrower has indicated they do not have funds to carry the property, so willing to cooperate with the lender to take back
+Below are recent comments from Trimont Real Estate Advisors, highlighting their approach to managing distressed CMBS assets.Loan transferred 4/11/2025.
+PNL has been executed and initial intro calls completed.
+Borrower remains committed to the asset and has requested a 2 year loan maturity extension.
+Special Servicer is evaluating all options.

 The loan transferred to Special Servicing effective 9/6/2024 for imminent monetary default.
 The subject is a 691,705 SF complex located in Durham, NC.
 The complex consists of 10 buildings that were built between 1985 and 1988.
 A September 2024 site i nspection found the asset in good overall condition.
 The occupancy as of April 2025 is 60%.
 The December 2024 T-12 NOI DSCR based on the Borrower's unaudited financials was 1.08x.
 A draft budget for 2025 for all 10 buildings was also received, and it projected a YE 2025 DSCR of less than 1.0x.
 The Lender is in discussions with Borrower about a loan modification.
 Terms have not been reached between Lender and Borrower at this time.
 The special servicer continues to run the payment waterfall as outlined in the loan documents.
 As of 4/28/25, the Borrower has to fund payment shortfalls, and the loan remains current and due for the May payment.